PogChonk/Cross-Application-Communication/README.md

 end
 ```

-Alright, let's talk about this. `local success, result`. `Success` is a `boolean`, meaning it's either `true` or `false`. `Result` is either the error message generated in the pcall if `success` is `false`.
+Alright, let's talk about this...

+`local success, result`. `Success` is a `boolean`, meaning it's either `true` or `false`. `Result` is either the error message generated in the pcall if `success` is `false`.
 If `success` is `true`, then `result` will be whatever is returned from the pcall.

 If nothing is returned, it is then declared `nil`. `Pcall` just stands for `protected-call`, which means errors generated in this function don't error out in the console and doesn't stop the main thread from running.

 With the `HTTPS:RequestAsync()` we gave it a dictionary where we specified the `Url`, which is our `BASE` url + `ENDPOINT` url.
 We then specified the method of `GET` since the function is supposed to be a `GET` request, we set the method as `GET`.